limjiahau/limjiahau/README.md

 ## Summary Of My Journey
 👩‍💻 Started off as an Air Force Engineer ✈️

-🧠 Currently pursuing my B.Eng in Mechanical Engineering (First Class with Highest Distinction)
+🧠 Currently pursuing my B.Eng in Mechanical Engineering

 👯‍♀️ Looking to pursue a career in tech for public good